 Breast and Cervical Cancer Program (BCCP)

 This program serves high-risk minority women in the metropolitan Atlanta area.
 The program is a full continuum of care offering accessible health care, education, and support.
-Program activities include educational sessions, clinical breast exams, pelvic exams, Pap tests, mammography, diagnostic services, patient navigation, and ongoing follow-up and support.
+Program activities include educational sessions, clinical breast exams, mammography, diagnostic services, patient navigation, and ongoing follow-up and support services.
+The goal is to increase early detection by providing a continuum of care that addresses the cultural, linguistic and economic barriers often faced by low-income minority women.

 Rehabilitation and Educational Programs for Women with Breast Cancer